missjte/berkson.github.io/journal/posts/2016-05-18-dirty-little-secrets.markdown

 All I could think about was her finding out my secrets.

-How old I really was... what I was really doing during the day while she had fun and bragged about her to her friends...
+How old I really was... what I was really doing during the day while she had fun and bragged about me to her friends...

 What I was doing.